A conjectural improvement for inequalities related to regulators of number fields: Classifying number fields with small regulator

-However, as reported by Table \ref{TabellaSegnature8}, the values of $4g(\exp(-D_1))$ are not only negative, but also large in modulus, and this fact prevents from any improvement possibly obtained by using the adaptation proposed in \cite[Lemma 5]{regulators}.
-We are thus losing Condition 1) of Remark \ref{rmkCondizioni}, and so we cannot apply completely the classification method for these signatures.
+However, as reported in Table \ref{TabellaSegnature8}, the values of $4g_{r_1,r_2}(\exp(-D_1))$ are not only negative, but also large in modulus, and this fact prevents from any improvement possibly obtained by using the adaptation proposed in \cite[Lemma 5]{regulators}.
+We are thus losing Condition 1) of the procedure, preventing us from applying completely the classification method for these signatures.

+Given this, the goal of the next section will be to provide insights on how to obtain (conjectural) improvements that allow to solve these difficulties for the examined signatures in degree 8.